CalvinNguyen3563/tictactoe/README.md

 # tictactoe

 ### Server Version
-1. Run the score_server.py to set up server.
+1. Run the score_server.py in terminal to set up server
-2. Run the test_GamePlay.py to play the game
+2. Run the test_GamePlay.py ub text editor to play the game

 ### MVC (GUI) Version